etases/EduBlock.Report/Design.md

 | requester       | Account | The reference to the account that requested the pending record entry    |
 | record          | Record  | The reference to the record that the pending record entry is related to |

+: Fields of PendingRecordEntry {#tbl-class-pendingrecordentry}

 #### UpdaterKey

 | Field Name | Type    | Description                                             |
 | ---------- | ------- | ------------------------------------------------------- |
 | id         | String  | The unique key                                          |
 | student    | Student | The reference to the student that the key is related to |

+: Fields of UpdaterKey {#tbl-class-updaterkey}

 #### StatisticKey